ReadyMouse/crypto4cfos/modules/module-1-foundation-context/_posts/2025-01-05-why-understand-crypto.md

 # Why Financial Professionals Need to Understand Crypto

 It's not going away, crypto is here to stay.
-It's likely you, as a savy finanical professional, spent years learning the inner workings, tax and regulatory landscape for your industry.
+It's likely you, as a savvy financial professional, spent years learning the inner workings, tax and regulatory landscape for your industry.
 This is just an evolution from salt to gold to credit cards to crypto.

 I bet you're here because your clients are increasingly asking about it.
 Whether it's a client who has inherited cryptocurrency and needs help understanding the tax implications, a business owner considering accepting Bitcoin payments, or an investor looking to diversify their portfolio, financial professionals who can't provide informed guidance risk losing clients to competitors who can.